DataDog/dd-trace-rb/ext/ddtrace_profiling_native_extension/NativeExtensionDesign.md

 ## Disabling

-The profiling native extension can be disabled by setting `DD_PROFILING_NO_EXTENSION=true` when installing or running the gem.
+The profiling native extension can be disabled by setting `DD_PROFILING_NO_EXTENSION=true` when installing the gem.
 Setting `DD_PROFILING_NO_EXTENSION` at installation time skips compilation of the extension entirely.

 (If you're a customer and needed to use this, please tell us why on <https://github.com/DataDog/dd-trace-rb/issues/new>.)

-Currently the profiler can still "limp along" when the native extension is disabled, but the plan is to require it in future releases -- e.g. disabling the extension will disable profiling entirely.
+In past releases, it was possible for the profiler to run without the native extension, but that's no longer the case, and disabling the extension will disable profiling.

 ## Safety